About Us

 The Board of Directors meets eight times a year on Zoom.

-President — Position open
+President — Kendra Sommerfeld

 The President is in charge of the business, provides leadership, and facilitates chapter affairs.
 This includes leading chapter meetings, leading board meetings, working with the board to identify topics and speakers for chapter meetings, representing the chapter in interactions with the national Wild Ones organization, promoting the mission and influence of Wild Ones within the community, and completing the annual State of the Chapter Report.

-Vice-President — Eric Vehe
+Vice-President — Position open

 The Vice-President assists the President as necessary and assumes the President’s duties when necessary.
 This includes having familiarity with all aspects of chapter functions, coordinating the implementation of Chapter goals, assisting in completion of the State of the Chapter Report, and supporting chapter activities.